Keto Tostadas

 Get My Macros + Recipes →Frequently Asked Questions

-Why are my keto tostada shells not crispy?
+Why are my tostada shells not crispy?

 Can I bake these tostada shells instead of frying them?